Eschatologue/CM_wiki/docs/spells/description/core/level-1.md

 **Components:** V, S, M (a flask of Holy Water worth 25+ GP, which the spell consumes)
 **Duration:** Concentration, up to 10 minutes

 Until the spell ends, one willing creature you touch is protected against creatures that are Aberrations, Celestials, Elementals, Fey, Fiends, or Undead.
 The protection grants several benefits.
-Creatures of those types have **:d20-dis: Disadvantage**{ .d20 } on attack rolls against the target.
+Creatures of those types have **:d20-dis: Disadvantage**{.d20} on attack rolls against the target.
 The target also can't be possessed by or gain the Charmed or Frightened conditions from them.
-If the target is already possessed, Charmed, or Frightened by such a creature, the target has **:d20-adv: Advantage**{ .d20 } on any new saving throw against the relevant effect.
+If the target is already possessed, Charmed, or Frightened by such a creature, the target has **:d20-adv: Advantage**{.d20} on any new saving throw against the relevant effect.

 > **Classes:** Cleric, Druid, Paladin, Warlock, Wizard